 Hoover Tower image courtesy of: Ian Terpin/Stanford News Service

 Stanford campus is very impressive and one of the first things you do with us is to take an orientation tour to discover the beauty and layout of the campus.

 Here are some of the campus highlights you will be able to enjoy:

-Available sports venues include swimming pools, tennis courts (provide your own rackets), a golf driving range and course(green fees are not included in ISC fees), soccer, basketball and volleyball fields and track facilities!
+Available sports venues include swimming pools, tennis courts (provide your own rackets), a golf driving range, soccer, basketball and volleyball fields and track facilities!